linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 ![node structure](https://github.com/linker3000/node-red-contrib-ui-time-scheduler-support-functions-/assets/19429471/c21a7b90-1388-4333-bf2d-7babd3673cc1)

 ## Timer Cascade (Duplicate first timer)
 Reads the settings for timer 0 and duplicates them to all other timers, overwriting all other settings.
-See the function's code and Adjust the loop value for to match your number of outputs.
+See the function's code and adjust the loop value for to match your number of outputs.

 ## Clear All